microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function will emit timing measurements for the execution of a synchronous or asynchronous function.
 Before the execution, the `onTelemetry` handler will be triggered with a `timingstart` event.
 After completion, regardless of resolve or reject, the `onTelemetry` handler will be triggered again with a `timingend` event.

-If the function throws an exception while executing, the exception will be reported to [`useTrackException`](#usetrackexception) hook as a fatal error.
+If the function throws an exception while executing, the exception will be reported to [`useTrackException`](#usetrackexception) hook as a non-fatal error.